dotnet/roslyn-analyzers/README.md

 # Getting Started

-1. Clone the repository
+Step 1: Clone this repository
-2. Restore and build: `build.cmd`
-3. Execute tests: `test.cmd`
+Step 2: Open the command prompt or PowerShell
+Step 3: Go to the directory of the Roslyn Analyzer Repo Step 4: Run the restore and build command in the command prompt or PowerShell If you are using the command prompt run: `build.cmd` If you are using PowerShell run: `.\build.cmd`
+Step 5: Execute tests in the command prompt or PowerShell:
+If you are using the command prompt run: `test.cmd`
+If you are using PowerShell run: `.\test.cmd`

 # Submitting Pull Requests

-Prior to submitting a pull request, ensure the build and all tests pass using using steps 2 and 3 above.
+Prior to submitting a pull request, ensure the build and all tests pass using using steps 4 and 5 above.

 # Versioning Scheme for Analyzer Packages